-- a.
-All music challenges must be submitted in writing to the event director. - b.
-There will be \$100 fee to request a music challenge and must be in the form of a check made out to St Jude Children's Research Hospital. - c.
-Fees collected will be voided if challenge is correct. - d.
+- d.
 If the team challenged can provide documentation during the event and can be verified, the fees will be donated to St. Jude. - e.
 If the team challenged can provide documentation that requires further review, a decision will be finalized within 48 hours of the event. - 13.
 It is required that each team have a responsible adult at the music station that knows the routine and music (no alternates or team members allowed).
 This representative is responsible for starting the music and stopping the music in case of technical malfunction or injury.
 Should an adult choose not to stay at the music table for the duration of the routine, and a malfunction occurs, teams may or may not be permitted to perform the routine again.
 Clarification: Athletes/Alternates are not allowed. - 14.
 It is not recommended that a smart phone be used for playing music, due to interference that may be caused during a routine.
 No cover may be on any MP3 player so that a jack may be easily inserted into the device. - 15.
 All teams must provide their own device for use on the event provided sound system.
 Music should be on a digital music player/iPod/iPhone.
 CD's will no longer be allowed, and CD players will not be provided at competition. - 16.
 Music must be recorded at the correct tempo and loaded onto an MP3 device. - 17.
 Please make sure that all devices have a headphone jack to connect to sound system and are fully charged, volume turned up and placed in airplane mode. - 18.
 Please ensure that jacks are clean and free of any debris which may impact connectivity.
 You will need to acquire an adapter in advance if your player does not have a headphone jack. - 19.
 Teams/Mascots may not use Disney themes nor may they have costumes that resemble a Disney character.
-However, Disney music is acceptable if following the music guidelines.

-20. VIRTUAL COMPETITION MUSIC GUIDELINES
+However, Disney music is acceptable if following the music guidelines. - 20.
+VIRTUAL COMPETITION MUSIC GUIDELINES - a.

-- a.
 The USA Cheer Music Copyrights Educational Initiative will govern all sound recordings used at the event and all sound recordings used in our team's music shall only be used with written license from the owners(s) of the sound recordings. - b.
-For the most up-to-date music information, visit http://varsity.com/music.
-If you have any questions, cheer teams should email info@usacheer.net and dance teams should email dancemusic@varsity.com.
-Please check the Music Provider list for updates and changes periodically - C. All routines will be judged with sound and available for Varsity TV subscriber viewing with sound for 48 hours once the event goes live.
-After 48 hours, the routines will be available without sound for Varsity TV subscribers.
-After 5 days, routines will be available free of charge without sound for the duration of the competition season. - d.
 Only music capture incidentally will be permitted.
 No music can be edited into the video.
-Teams who do edit music into the video will receive a 2-point penalty. - e.
+Teams who do edit music into the video will receive a 2-point penalty. - c.
 All videos must be recorded in a single take.
 Edited footage will not be accepted.
 Footage may not be edited to add in the template, introduction card, program logo, etc. Editing the template or not including the template will result in a 1-point deduction.